Q: If hydrogen bonds in water only last nanoseconds, how can you maintain water’s structure?

 Q: What is the silty deposit that precipitates out of my structured water?

-A: Large mineral conglomerates can stay dissolved in unstructured water— mixed within the unorganized water molecules.
+A: Large mineral conglomerates can stay dissolved in unstructured water— mixed within the randomly organized water molecules.
 However, when water is structured, the molecular matrix that develops will not hold large mineral colloids.
 They fall out or sometimes drift to the top of the water, depending on their weight.
 They eventually gather to form what you see as “silt” on the bottom of your water container.
 This “silt” is not at all like scale which forms crusty, hard-to-remove, layers.
-Mineral deposits from structured water are easily removed—as easy as swishing with distilled vinegar for 2-3 minutes.
+Mineral deposits that form in structured water are easily removed—as easy as swishing with distilled vinegar for 2-3 minutes.
 Scale removal takes much greater effort .
 That’s because the minerals are bonded differently to each other.
 Perhaps, without realizing it, you have noticed that something similar happens when you freeze water that has lots of minerals in it—especially calcium.
 As the water thaws, it looks like there are floaters in the water.
 Those floaters are the minerals that couldn’t remain dissolved as the water attained structure when it froze.
 Structured water is a liquid crystal; ice is a solid crystal.

 Q: Glass and ceramic are very different.
 Why are both materials recommended for the storage of water?

 A: Water loves glass and ceramic containers because they both resonate with the Earth.
-Glass is made of sand—mostly silicon dioxide which is the most common mineral on the planet.
-Silicon dioxide (quartz) and water have an identical molecular structure.
+Glass is made of silicon dioxide which is the most common mineral on the planet.
+Silicon dioxide (quartz) and water have a similar molecular structure.
 Even though glass is not technically crystalline, some level of crystalline geometry exists at the molecular level.
 This helps to support the molecular structure of water.
-The clarity of glass allows water to “catch” the full spectrum of frequencies from the sun.
+The clarity of glass allows water to “catch” the full spectrum of frequencies from the Sun.
 However, water should not be left in direct sunlight for long.
 This eventually robs the energy from water.
 Water would prefer to be kept in the dark.
-Ceramic materials are made of clay which is also composed of silica and a blend of other minerals, depending on where the clay comes from.
+Ceramic materials are made of clay which is also composed of silicon dioxide and a blend of other minerals, depending on where the clay comes from.
 Clay has a layered crystalline structure very similar to water’s crystalline geometry.
 It holds the resonance of the Earth more strongly than glass and it allows water to breathe—even when the clay has been glazed (although to a lesser degree).
 Ceramic materials protect water from long periods of direct light.
 Their breatheability keeps water cool while they energetically refine water’s structure as discussed in the book, Dancing with Water.
 These are the reasons ancient cultures selected clay for the storage of water.

 Q: How much water should a person drink?

 A: We are water beings.
 We are made of water and yet we do not store significant amounts of water like a camel.
 We have to consume enough water every day to supply our needs.
-In other words, the input must equal or exceed the output.
+In other words, the input must equal to or exceed the output.
 While many individuals allow thirst to guide their daily water intake, this may lead to inadequate consumption.
 By the time you experience thirst, your body fluids are already depleted.
 Furthermore, for some individuals (infants, athletes, the elderly, and those living in hot environments) the sense of thirst is not an adequate reflection of water needs.
-The consumption of water varies for each individual.
-And it varies according to circumstances.
+The consumption of water varies for each individual and it varies according to circumstances.
 As a very basic rule, a person should drink half their weight (in pounds) in ounces of water every day.
 For example, a person weighing 150 pounds should drink 75 ounces of water—that’s just over half a gallon.
 However, the amount of water you need is also influenced by your diet.
 If you eat a lot of raw food, you can drink less water.
 There are other circumstances that call for more water.
 If you are overweight, you need to drink more water depending on how overweight you are; if you drink soda, coffee, caffeinated tea, or alcohol (all dehydrating), you should drink more water; if you work outside or exercise strenuously, you should drink more water; if you are pregnant, you should drink more water (often easier said than done); and if you experience chronic pain, you should drink more water (you might be surprised how drinking enough of the right kind of water can reduce some kinds of pain).
 The other thing that can influence the amount of water you need is the kind of water your drink.
-Drinking full-spectrum, living water is far more hydrating than unstructured water.
+Drinking full-spectrum living water is far more hydrating than unstructured water.
 It hydrates the blood within a few minutes and makes its way into cellular components more easily than unstructured water.
 Remember that some of the signals for water are fatigue, headache, constipation, high blood pressure, blood sugar problems, and pain.
-Reach for a glass of full-spectrum, living waterbefore you resort to over-the-counter remedies.
+Reach for a glass of full-spectrum living water before you resort to over-the-counter remedies.

 A: Urination often increases as the “more efficient” structured water opens the tubules in the kidneys for a more thorough release of toxins.
 The kidneys are responsible for cleansing the blood and flushing toxins via urine.
 When the water you consume is structured and energetically enhanced using the methods discussed in Dancing with Water, every metabolic function takes place with greater efficiency.
 The kidneys respond by moving a greater volume of fluid.
 This occurrence typically subsides as your body gets used to drinking better quality water and when it has had the chance to flush excess toxins.
 However, it is important to realize that if you drink too much structured water when your body is not used to it, you may overburden organs and systems.
 The kidneys and the lymphatic system (both involved in the watery removal of toxins) are often the first to be overburdened.
 Drinking too much can cause what is referred to as a cleansing crisis.
 You may experience the symptoms of a cold or flu; you may feel overly fatigued; you may experience a burning sensation during urination.
 Each of these is a message from your body to take it easy— to reduce the amount of structured water you are drinking and to give your body a chance to become accustomed to more vibrant water.
 If you do end up in a cleansing crisis, try adding a bit more salt (as a saturated salt solution) to your water for a short period of time.
 Also try a warm bath with a cup of baking soda.
 Both of these methods will help to neutralize excessive toxins.
 For urinary tract support, add cranberry juice (without sugar) to your water for several days.
 Remember, it may take months to properly re-hydrate your body.
 Don’t try to do it overnight.